aswinbennyofficial/SuSHi/README.md

 ## SuSHI (Work in Progress)

-SuSHI is a web-based tool that allows users to securely connect to remote machines via SSH, providing a terminal interface in the browser
+SuSHI is a web-based platform that helps to make SSH connections to remote machines from any location, with a browser based terminal.

 ### Features
 - Secure SSH Connections: Connect to remote machines securely using SSH.